DataTalksClub/datatalksclub.github.io/_podcast/s15e03-llms-for-everyone.md

 - line: Maybe.
   sec: 3547
   time: '59:07'
-  who: Meryam
+  who: Meryem
-- header: Meryam's resource recommendations
+- header: Meryem's resource recommendations
 - line: To help eliminate them in the future.
 It's kind of an interesting dilemma.
     Anyway, we should be wrapping up.
 Maybe before we finish – is there any good resource, like a book or a course or a blog, that you can recommend for those who want to